SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Reverted focus 'PC of Mortar Armament' to give vanilla artillery research bonus directly to Soviet Union

 #### United Kingdom
- - Updated British decision to annex Malaya with new states
+ - Fixed British decision to annex Malaya with compliance for new states

 ### 4.1.3